 How to Reset Tire Pressure Sensor: A Step-by-Step Guide

-Tire pressure sensors help you to warn about the under-inflated or over-inflated tires in your vehicle.
+Playing an important role in tire pressure monitoring system, tire pressure sensors help you to warn about the under-inflated or over-inflated tires in your vehicle.
 There are basically two kinds of tire pressure monitoring system – Direct TPMS (dTPMS) and Indirect TPMS (iTPMS).
 Both of them are used to check the pressure in each tire of the vehicle and warn the driver about low tire pressure, preventing fatal accidents.
 Thus, there is a need of resetting this sensor with time to ensure safety conditions.
 But how?
 This article will help you know how to reset tire pressure sensor in an easy and efficient way.
 Let’s find out now.

 Tire Pressure Monitoring System Types: Direct and Indirect